 ABOUT PETER BAUMGARTEN

-Peter has been a dedicated Olympus shooter for over 30 years, and he has found a way to combine his passion for photography with his love of teaching to develop photography and graphic design courses at the high school level.
+Peter has been a dedicated OM SYSTEM shooter for over 30 years, and he has found a way to combine his passion for photography with his love of teaching to develop photography and graphic design courses at the high school level.

 Check out other tips from Peter: